Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 - Graduate courses: The numbers from 700 to 999 are used for graduate-level courses.
 The 800 series is usually for senior graduate courses which require undergraduate degree completion.
 The 900 series has been reserved for graduate research and seminar courses.

-Consistent with the above scheme, colleges and departments may develop their own numbering schemes in consultation with the registrar for new and revised courses, based on numbers available and on the order in which they want to have their courses appear in the catalogue.
 The numbers x98 and x99 are reserved by the university for special topics courses, 990 for graduate level seminar requirements, 992 for masters level project-based program requirements, 994 for masters level thesis-based program requirements, and 996 for PhD level thesis requirements.
 After a course is deleted, that course number cannot be reused for a different course for a minimum of ten years.
 This avoids confusion for students in registration and transcripts.

 Double-Counting or Multiple-Counting of Courses